 LOOKING FOR A HOME IN COLLEGE STATION?

-: Tenants are entitled to safe and decent housing.
+CODE ENFORCEMENT: Tenants are entitled to safe and decent housing.
 A tenant occupied building is required by law to provide essential services.
-Learn more or report a condition
+Learn more or report a condition.

 The City of College Station is committed to affirmatively further fair housing within its jurisdiction.
 Toward that end, we urge all housing providers – owners, agents, lender, buildings, landlords, advertisers, and housing organizations of all types to keep fair housing issues in mind when dealing with your clients, customers, and the public.
 Learn more.